childcare-app-org/daycare/README.md

 SIDS (Sudden Infant Death Syndrome) checks are handled specially:

 - **Auto-logging**: Clicking the SIDS button immediately logs without opening a modal
-- **Separate display**: SIDS logs are shown in a dedicated mini-timeline strip, not in the main timeline
+- **Separate display**: SIDS logs are shown in a dedicated card, not in the main timeline
-- **Compact view**: Shows dots for each check with count and last check time
+- **Consistent styling**: Uses same white card with gray border styling as other sections
+- **Compact header**: Shows "SIDS Checks (count)" with "x minutes ago" for active visits
 - **Expandable**: Click to see full list with timestamps and nurse names
 - **Conditional**: Only shows when there's at least one SIDS check logged
+- **Nurse-only**: Not displayed in parent view
+- **Print support**: Automatically expanded in print view

 ### Health Checks